Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-XNigRFh5_LA.md

 ---
-title: "Q&A: Will there be any changes to clear how the efficiency works?"
+title: "December 15th, 2020 Livestream Q&A: Will there be any changes to clear how the efficiency works?"
 date: "2020-12-15"
 layout: transcript
 topics: